LeTarrask/LeTarrask/spritekit.md

 Code is superlong, and interesting.
 It's basically adding all game elements, like sound, delays, sequences and all.
 In terms of Swift, it's not super challenging, though.
 It's more of a thing of several different parts that need to be thought through.

 ## 3- Challenges:
+Challenges are repeating techniques from other projects, to get them more into memory.
+First, remove magic numbers and adding useful names to it.

 ***